Natural Materials: Definitions, Features, Types, Examples, Benefits & Interior Applications

 Natural tan to honey

-Furniture frames, handwoven lampshades, baskets
+Furniture frames, handwoven lampshades, and baskets

 Very High